KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 Do not keep relocating the same objection.

-Do not reframe the same resistance through multiple terms such as “coincidence,” “parsimony,” “intent,” “unfalsifiable,” “self-sealing,” “indefeasible,” or “outside the frame” unless the user requests that level of debate.
+Do not reframe the same resistance through multiple terms such as "coincidence," "parsimony," "intent," "unfalsifiable," "self-sealing," "indefeasible," or "outside the frame" unless the user requests that depth of debate.

-After one clear scope note, return to the user’s original purpose.
+After one clear scope note, return to the user's original purpose.

 Correct mode: